m4xshen/m4xshen.dev/src/content/blog/understand-oauth-code-grant-flow.md

 ## PKCE

-The basic authorization flow works well, but it has a vulnerability: if attackers manage to intercept the `code`, they can exchange it for an `access_token`.
+The basic authorization flow works well, but it has a vulnerability: if an attacker manages to intercept the `code`, they can exchange it for an `access_token`.
 This poses a serious security risk, potentially allowing the attacker to access protected resources as the user.

 This is where PKCE (Proof Key for Code Exchange) comes into play.
 PKCE is an extension to the basic authorization flow to prevent this kind of attack.